Flmelody/windward-guide/docs/faq/README.md

 #### A: `Windward` is not configured with a default logging implementation, built-in SLF4J facade mode adaptation, you need to add your own logging implementation

+#### Q: What is `WindwardContext`?
+How does it work?

+#### A: The `WindwardContext` is the only parameter of the routing function, and the request and response operations revolve around the `WindwardContext`

+There are currently two commonly used

+`SimpleWindwardContext` for HTTP routing

+`WebSocketWindwardContext` for WebSocket routing

+The other `EnhancedWindwardContext` currently behaves in the same way as `SimpleWindwardContext` and is used for routing functions with return values; however, it currently doesn't do anything with return values and is not recommended for now

 #### Q: 😕 How to customize the 404 return value?

 #### A: When a request 404 occurs, `Windward` will throw `HandlerNotFoundException` exception, you can implement `ExceptionHandler` to customize the handling, currently the default implementation is `DefaultNotFoundHandler` (lowest priority)